-The Ion AmpliSeq Microbiome Health Research Kit is a next-generation sequencing (NGS) assay that allows for cost-effective yet comprehensive profiling of microbial diversity in the human gut microbiome.
-This new assay offers increased resolution and specificity of species-level detection compared with traditional 16S rRNA sequencing for key organisms associated with cancer, as well as immunological and gastrointestinal (GI) disorder research.
+The Ion AmpliSeq Microbiome Health Research Assay (MHRA) is a next-generation sequencing (NGS) assay that allows for cost-effective yet comprehensive profiling of microbial diversity in the human gut microbiome.
+This new assay offers increased resolution and specificity of species-level detection compared with traditional 16S rRNA sequencing for key organisms associated with immunological response to cancer, diabetes and autoimmune diseases, gastrointestinal (GI) disorders, and infectious diseases.

-Both the 16S panel as well as the highly curated species-specific panel allow for 100% specificity and sensitivity.
-Using stool samples, we show high reproducibility from experiment to experiment (Figure 3).
+Using stool samples, we show high reproducibility from experiment to experiment (Figure 2).

 For Research Use Only.
 Not for use in diagnostic procedures.